Hungary blocks EU appeal for Israel not to strike Rafah

 The EU must "do everything possible to put pressure on the Israeli government" not to go ahead, he said.

-If Israel assaulted Rafah, it would mean "losing the last support they have in the world", said Luxembourg foreign minister Xavier Bettell, after Israel already killed over 28,000 people, most of them children and women, in Gaza following the 7 October attack by Hamas.
+If Israel assaulted Rafah, it would mean "losing the last support they have in the world", said Luxembourg foreign minister Xavier Bettel, after Israel already killed over 28,000 people, most of them children and women, in Gaza, following an attack by Hamas on 7 October, which killed 1,200 Israelis and took 200 hostages.

 "The EU's credibility is at stake here," also said HA Hellyer, a Middle East expert at the Royal United Services Institute think-tank in London and the Carnegie Endowment think-tank in Washington.